People ask me why the numbers in India are so low. Here my take:

-- Coronavirus testing rate is low.
-The World Health Organization (WHO) has urged countries to test as widely as possible to curb the pandemic, but India has only been testing those who have traveled from affected countries or come in contact with a confirmed case and shown symptoms after two weeks of quarantine.
+- Coronavirus testing rate has been relatively low.
+The World Health Organization (WHO) has urged countries to test as widely as possible to curb the pandemic, but initially India has only been testing those who have traveled from affected countries or come in contact with a confirmed case and shown symptoms.
 Indian officials have said the WHO guidance didn‘t apply in India because the spread of the disease has been less severe than elsewhere.
 Indian authorities have justified their restrictions as a way to keep a deluge of people from demanding tests. (source: India Today, 18.03.2020) Now as we are in the final week of July 2020, the numbers are as follows: The current population of India is 1,380,159,707.
 Tested: 17.334.885 (17 million+).
 Confirmed cases: 1.497.579 (1 million+).
 Deceased cases: 33.479.
 Recovered cases: 959.617.
 The 33479 individuals who died from (or died with) make 0.0024% of the entire population and 0.19% of the tested population.

 - One research paper has claimed that Indians are less susceptible to the ‘novel coronavirus’ due to their special genetic makeup.
 This research paper, funded by the government of India and the Indian Council of Medical Research, says Indians have a particular RNA protein that makes them less vulnerable to novel coronavirus.